 You will find someone who speaks English in most pharmacies.

-The following is a list of pharmacies that cater for English speaking customers.
+The following is a list of pharmacies that cater to English-speaking customers.

 Apotheke am Alexanderplatz